Calling It Quits/Crazy Tropical Survival Guide

 "Calling It Quits"/"Crazy Tropical Survival Guide" is a two-song single by Frederick Squire and Kate Maki, released as a 7-inch and digital download on March 22, 2011.
-The release features two songs that the duo recorded at Paco Loco Studio in El Puerto de Santa Maria while travelling in Spain.
+The release features two songs that the duo recorded at Paco Loco Studio in El Puerto de Santa Maria while traveling in Spain.

 Both Squire and Maki released full-length albums, Maki's Moonshine and Squire's Frederick Squire Sings Shenandoah and Other Popular Hits, on May 24, 2011.
 They embarked on a joint tour across Canada to support the two-song single and their solo albums, which was named the "Calling It Quits Tour".